 I’m not talking about it as a by-product of smoking cannabis.
 If that’s you, you can back out of this article now.

 But if you want to leave a funny comment about it at the bottom, I read them all. 🤣

-Resin is a unique compound that has actually been around for centuries.
-If you have ever seen a piece of amber, you have seen nature’s version of resin!
-In addition to the naturally occurring versions, they can be made synthetically as is the case with resins available for jewelry, art, crafts and commercial use.
+Resin is a unique compound that has been around for centuries.
+If you have ever seen a piece of amber, you have seen nature’s version of this liquid.
+Besides naturally occurring versions, we can make our own.
+That’s what we do for jewelry, art, and crafts.

-Ancient cultures extracted resins into their beverages and smoked the material as a way to induce a dream state.
+Ancient cultures extracted the mixture into their beverages and smoked them to induce a dream state.
+(I’m guessing that’s related to that marijuana thing.)
 Greek culture believed that amber was sunlight captured in a solid form.
-The Greeks also learned that rubbing amber could produce an electrical charge.
-They named amber ‘electron’ which is where the word electricity comes from.
-In nature, trees will secret it as a protective mechanism to protect themselves from pests.
-For our purposes though, we like resin to do other things like protect our floors, countertops, or even be worn as jewelry.
+The Greeks also learned that rubbing amber produced an electrical charge.
+So they named amber ‘electron,’ which the word electricity comes from.

 Exactly what is resin?

-*Relatively speaking, resin is flexible.
-If you look beyond the art and jewelry industry, you will see the compound is used to make furniture, trash bins, and other items.
-These are things that need to be able to adapt to their contents when the weight or volume changes.
+*Relatively speaking, it’s flexible.
+If you look beyond the art and jewelry industry, you will see it’s used to make furniture, trash bins, and other items.
+These are things that need to be a wee bit flexible to their contents when the weight or volume changes.

-*It is inexpensive, especially for making jewelry.
-Relatively speaking, jewelry made from resin is much less expensive to make and purchase when compared to jewelry made from precious metals.
+*It’s inexpensive, especially for making jewelry.
+Jewelry made with epoxy is less expensive than jewelry made from precious metals.

-*Resin is the great impersonator!
-It can be colored to look like almost anything – rocks, gemstones, colored glass.
-Your opportunities are only limited by your imagination.
+*It’s the great impersonator.
+You can color resin to look like almost anything – rocks, gemstones, glass.
+Your imagination only limits your opportunities.